 You’re a professional in a rapidly changing field.
 Successful mechanic shops and car repair centers succeed when their teams know the latest technologies and techniques.
 This is why you should indicate how you are ensuring that your skillset remains up-to-date.

-If you are currently involved in any training or plan to enroll in the future, let the hiring manager know.
+If you are currently involved in any training or plan to enroll in an engineering program in the future, let the hiring manager know.
 Here’s a quick example:

 “I am slated to begin the auto diagnostics and repair course of study at Montana County community college next year.
 I hope to obtain my associate’s degree, and learn even more about the repair of small and medium-sized passenger vehicles.”